cvmfs/doc-cvmfs/cpt-overview.rst

 distribution.
 Running and compiling software is a use case general purpose distributed file systems are not optimized for.
 In contrast to virtual machine images or Docker images, software installed in CernVM-FS does not need to be further packaged.
-Instead it is distributed and versioned file-by-file.
+Instead, it is distributed and versioned file-by-file.
 In order to create and update a CernVM-FS repository, a distinguished machine, the so-called *Release Manager Machine*, is used.
 On such a release manager machine, a